-If you don’t have a bright southern-facing window available, supplement with artificial light such as a fluorescent tube light or compact LED plant light.
-To get really fancy you could use a full-size plant light, but for a few strawberry plants, the fluorescent tube or compact LED light should do the trick to grow strawberries indoors.
+If you don’t have a bright southern-facing window available, supplement with artificial light such as a compact LED plant light.
+To get really fancy you could use a full-size plant light, but for a few strawberry plants, a fluorescent tube or compact LED light should do the trick to grow healthy strawberries indoors.

 Growing Strawberries in Containers

 Strawberries make excellent container plants due to their compact size and hardy roots.
 Containers and planters for indoor strawberries should always have a drain hole, similar to container herb gardens.
 A little bit of perlite in the potting mix won’t hurt either!

 Strawberry plants don’t need too much water, but they do appreciate a deep watering now and then.
 Established indoor strawberries like infrequent deep watering, but do not like to sit around in waterlogged soil.
 Once the strawberry plant is established, it’s beneficial to let the soil dry out for a day or two before you water it again.
 Don’t keep the plant overly moist all the time.

 Applying a high-quality organic fertilizer is key to healthy indoor strawberries.
 If using a generic organic fertilizer, fertilize strawberries every month with a light feeding.
 Pre-mixed organic fertilizers can be applied according to package instructions.

 Recommended: Granular Organic Berry Fertilizer (Indoor/Outdoor)